Group Mode for individual activity

 As an alternative to the quick activation on the course page the desired group mode can also be activated via the settings of the activity:

-- Click on "Edit" behind an activity and then select "Settings" in the context menu.
+- Click on the three dots behind the activity to edit the activity and then select "Settings" in the context menu.

 - Open the section "Further settings" by clicking on it.